Air charter: Aircraft categories

 There are an estimated 15,000 business jets available for charter in the world.
 The US market is the largest, followed by the European market with growing activity in the Middle East, Asia, and Central America.

+Some charter airlines have employed other types of jets, including Airbus, Boeing, and McDonnell Douglas mainline airliners such as the Douglas DC-10 and Boeing 747.
+Arrow Air of the United States was such an airline.
+Among other aircraft, it employed a fleet of 6 DC-10 aircraft from 1983.